jariperttunen/eughgsummary/USAGE.md

 that are common to all parties.
 The collected data is provided as is, no further analysis or examination is done.

 >[!NOTE]
->These scripts work with the official Excel files generated from the obsolete CRFReporter.
+>These scripts work with the official Excel files generated with the obsolete CRFReporter.
 >The new ETF Reporting Tool has different format to report GHG inventories.

 ## Slurm